 Each supervisory committee consists of three faculty members.
 The committee chair and the majority of the committee must be tenure-line faculty in the MSE department.
 In compliance with The Graduate School's policy, the supervisory committee chair must be a regular faculty at the University of Utah with at least an adjunct appointment in the Materials Science and Engineering Department and the committee members must meet the approval of the Director of Graduate Studies.
-If the advisor is an adjunct faculty member in Materials Science and Engineering the other two members of the committee must be tenure track Materials Science and Engineering faculty members.
+If the advisor is an adjunct faculty member in Materials Science and Engineering faculty members the tenure track Materials Science and Engineering faculty members.
 If agreed by the advisor, one member of the committee can be chosen from outside the Department providing the advisor is a tenure track faculty member in Materials Science and Engineering.